taoky/shadowmire/README.md

 This project uses some code from PyPI's official mirroring tools, [bandersnatch](https://github.com/pypa/bandersnatch).
 It uses Academic Free License v3, and you could read its license contents [here](./LICENSE.AFL).

+Also special thanks to TUNA for testing shadowmire (it's also available in [tunasync-scripts](https://github.com/tuna/tunasync-scripts/)).

 ## Naming

 Suggested by LLM.